kubernetes/website/content/en/blog/_posts/2023-04-18-efficient-selinux-relabeling-beta.md

 On Linux with Security-Enhanced Linux (SELinux) enabled, it's traditionally the container runtime that applies SELinux labels to a Pod and all its volumes.
-Kubernetes only provides the SELinux label from Pod's Security Context fields to the container runtime.
+Kubernetes only passes the SELinux label from a Pod's `securityContext` fields to the container runtime.

 The container runtime then recursively changes SELinux label on all files that